Frequently Asked Questions

-Will I have to pay to see a doctor at the Private Fracture Clinic?
+Will I have to pay to see a practitioner at the Private Fracture Clinic?

 Indexation of the Medical Benefits Scheme (Medicare) has not kept pace with the costs of providing medical care.
-Each consultation will incur a $35 facility fee and payment is required on the day.
+Each consultation will incur a facility fee and payment is required on the day.
 The facility fee is to help cover the costs of running our medical practice as we believe in providing the highest quality of patient care whilst maintaining a relatively low cost to patients.
-Health Care Card Holders and Pensioner Concession Card Holders will not incur the $35 facility fee.
+Medicare item numbers for consultations and fracture codes are charged at the rebate amount and fully claimable from Medicare.
+If your bank details are registered with Medicare, we can process the rebate for you, which you should receive within 24-48hrs.

 Private health insurance does not cover the cost of consultations or the facility fee.